 No pain?
 Check again

-Horses are stoic animals, which means they can endure pain for long periods of time without showing signs, especially with pain related to teeth!
-Due to this, many horse owners don’t realise that their horses could be suffering in silence.
+Horses are stoic animals, which means they can endure pain for long periods of time without showing signs, especially with pain related to teeth.
+This could unintentionally mean that many horses could be suffering in silence.

-Prevention is better than cure and it is important to maintain regular dental health checks throughout their life by a veterinary surgeon, an Equine Dental Technician registered with the British Association of Equine Dental Technicians or category 2 members of The World Wide Association of Equine Dentistry.
+Prevention is better than cure and identifying minor or early problems avoids more complicated issues in the future.
+It’s important to maintain regular dental health checks throughout your horse’s life by a veterinary surgeon, an Equine Dental Technician registered with the British Association of Equine Dental Technicians or category 2 members of The World Wide Association of Equine Dentistry.

-We recommend dental checks every 6-12 months to make sure any unidentified issues are treated as quickly as possible.
+We recommend dental checks a minimum of once a year to make sure any problems are treated quickly.
 This recommendation will vary for older horses or those that have specific abnormalities.

 The benefits of regular dental checks

-- Early intervention is better than dealing with a dental catastrophe – studies show long term problems are harder to treat
+- Early intervention is better (and likely cheaper) than dealing with a major dental problem

 - Make sure your horse is kept pain-free - there may be no signs

 - Prevent the likelihood of tooth loss and other dental problems in older age